 Hence, if you are at least somewhat comfortable with daygame, my recommendation to you is to go to early-evening bars and classy bars only.
 If you are not that comfortable with daygame yet, but would like to start differentiating yourself from the average nightlife seducers, the best thing you can do is going there and start talking with the girls casually.
 It will feel strange at first, but it will be a stepping stone towards getting good at daygame, considering that approaching in those venues is much more similar to situational daygame rather than standard nightclub game.

-You can use one of my nightgame venue openers to strike up a few conversations in early-evening bars and classy bars, plus my nightgame street opener on your way there (see here).
-And if you, like me, don’t particularly like nightlife, try using the Nightgame Quick Turnaround Method to get some solid phone numbers and meet up with the girl one on one at some future date.
+You can use one of my nightgame venue openers to strike up a few conversations in early-evening bars and classy bars, plus my nightgame street opener on your way there.
+And if you, like me, don’t particularly like nightlife, try using the Nightgame Quick Turnaround Method to get some solid phone numbers and meet up with the girl one-on-one at some future date.
 That method works, I can attest that.